-In 1995, a small group of practitioners from Philadelphia and Washington DC came together to determine how they could support schools and districts across the US who wanted to implement the career academy model.
+In 1995, four individuals from Philadelphia and Washington DC came together to determine how they could support schools and districts across the United States who wanted to implement the career academy model.
 The founding members of NCAC had a vision of what a grassroots organization might look like.
 They knew that having a conference to pull folks together made sense, but they truly had to take a leap of faith, as there was no funding or history, only a dream and healthy dose of enthusiasm.
-With maxed out credit cards and a whole bunch of hope, the first NCAC conference in Cherry Hill, PA brought together 400 educators, businesspersons, students and parents who were all hungry to learn from each other.
+With maxed out credit cards and a whole bunch of hope, the first NCAC conference in Cherry Hill, New Jersey brought together 400 educators, businesspersons, students and parents who were all hungry to learn from each other.
 With that conference and the networking that followed, NCAC as an organization was off and running.

 In 2004, NCAC lead the collaborative development of the National Standards of Practice (NSOP) for career academies.
 They, along with the College and Career Academy Support Network (CCASN) and the National Academy Foundation (NAF), hosted a press conference in Washington, DC to launch the NSOP.
 With the federal smaller learning communities initiative, NCAC was actively involved with many school districts on the implementation of their smaller learning community model—career academies.
 Additionally, states and cities began to explore turning their strong CTE programs into career academies and NCAC played a role in that development, as well.

 NCAC convened the original collaborative group of NSOP developers to reaffirm and revise the ten National Standards in 2012.
 Also, at this time, President Obama traveled to Nashville, TN to speak at McGavock High School, a successful and NCAC model wall-to-wall career academy school.
 The President called the academy model “simple, but powerful.”